-Oak Hill President and Chief Executive Officer Barry Simon is Executive Lead of the Medicaid Innovation Working Group for the Connecticut Health Council (CHC).
-He spoke with MetroHartford Alliance Content Manager Nan Price about healthcare innovation, how healthcare reform impacts Connecticut, and the important role of the CHC.
+Oak Hill President and Chief Executive Officer Barry Simon is Executive Lead of the Medicaid Innovation Working Group for the Connecticut Health Council.
+He spoke with MetroHartford Alliance Content Manager Nan Price about healthcare innovation, how healthcare reform impacts Connecticut, and the important role of The Council.

-NAN PRICE: Give us a little background about Oak Hill and why the organization became involved with the CHC.
+NAN PRICE: Give us a little background about Oak Hill and why the organization became involved with The Council

 BARRY SIMON: Oak Hill is a 125-year-old organization that has redefined itself as Connecticut’s largest provider of services to people with disabilities.
 The bulk of those services are paid through Medicaid directly or indirectly.